0xjimmy/NodeJS-PrimeXBT/README.md

 # NodeJS-PrimeXBT
-Unofficial library to for PrimeXBT written in NodeJS
+Unofficial library for PrimeXBT written in NodeJS